-Sale, pick-up, and workshop will be held Saturday, September 9, 2017 at Festival of the Pines!
+Workshop, Sale and pre-order pick-up will be held Saturday, September 8, 2018 at Festival of the Pines!

 Bring in your mystery plants for help with identification!
 NCCISMA will be on hand to help you identify between natives and invasives and offer information about which invasive species need your immediate attention.
 How to bring a good sample:

 Try to pull the whole plant.
 Roots, fruits and/or flowers are all useful in identification.

 Wrap the roots in a damp paper towel and put in a plastic bag to keep the sample fresh.